jberry93/Notebook/Notes/Javascript/Javascript_5.md

 `.concat()` = A method that will return an array made up of the original array plus whatever extra arrays and/or elements placed within `()`

 `.sort()` = A method that will sort elements based on string unicode code points and return an array of the elements sorted thereafter

+`.indexOf()` = A method that will return the first index a given element is found.
+Refer to Javascript_4; section [Mutations](https://github.com/jberry93/Notebook/blob/master/Notes/Javascript/Javascript_4.md) for another use case of this method